-Cruising has become one of the most popular holiday options, but there are still some very strange preconceptions about cruising, which are generally promoted by “cruise bores” or “knowledgeable experts” who have gained their knowledge from tv series like the Love Boat and the film Speed 2 : Cruise Control which incidentally was made on the Seabourn Legend (now the Windstar Cruises Star Legend.)
+Cruising has become one of the most popular holiday options, but there are still some very strange preconceptions about cruising.
+These are generally promoted by “cruise bores” or “knowledgeable experts” who have gained their knowledge from tv series like the Love Boat and the film Speed 2 : Cruise Control, which incidentally was made on the Seabourn Legend (now the Windstar Cruises Star Legend.)

 Because itineraries vary wildly, depending on the cruise line and the individual ship, it is a good idea to do your research well in advance.
 Our article about best cruise destinations is a good place to start.
 Scouring through brochures and scanning the internet may also help but there is so much choice it can become overwhelming.
-If for example you were considering a Caribbean cruise, you will have a choice of dozens of itineraries.
+If for example you were considering a Caribbean cruise, you will have a choice of dozens of itineraries and cruise lines.

 Several ships may offer the same or similar itineraries simply because these are tried and tested and have proved to be successful, but you need to make sure the ports of call are actually the ones you want to visit.
 It is also worth checking the time spent in port and whether the ship is docked in the port or you have to be tendered in using one of the ships lifeboats.
 On a big ship this can be time consuming.

-Beware of cruises that try to visit “more ports than their competitors” on a 7 day cruise as such an intensive itinerary gives you little time to explore a destination before you have to be back on-board the ship.
-Whilst you may see a lot in a short space of time, by the end of your cruise you may need a holiday to unwind.
+Beware of cruises that try to visit “more ports than their competitors”.
+On a 7 day cruise such an intensive itinerary gives you little time to explore a destination before you have to be back on-board the ship.
+Whilst you may see a lot in a short space of time, at the end of your cruise you may need a holiday to unwind.
 Ultimately this is not the best way to cruise, except for those who want to see as much as possible in a short space of time.

 The Length of your Cruise